abhisheks008/DL-Simplified/Anti Spoofing Project using DL/Dataset/README.md

    - Chosen over CNN and RNN models.
    - Specifically designed for image similarity and one-shot learning tasks.
    - Capable of accurately measuring similarity between images.
-   - Well-suited for detecting and classifying spoofed images.
+   - Well-suited for detecting and classifying between images.

 The Siamese model was selected for its unique architecture and its ability to accurately compare and measure similarity between images, making it a suitable choice for the anti-spoofing task.

-**# 🔴 Libraries Needed:**
+# ** 🔴 Libraries Needed:**
 The following libraries are required for this project:

 - TensorFlow